PREPARING GUESTS FOR FICKLE WEATHER

 Visit Sin City for the 10th annual Vegas Uncork’d by Bon Appetit, a star-studded event featuring world-class chefs, sommeliers, and mixologists, April 28 through May 1.
 Top names include Giada De Laurentiis, Emeril Lagasse, Michael Chow, Guy Savoy, and Gordon Ramsay.
 New this year, enjoy an Italian-inspired brunch at GIADA in The Cromwell, and Sushi Making and Sake Tasting at Nobu Restaurant and Lounge at Caesars Palace with Chef Nobu Matsuhisa.
 Some events will take place in downtown Las Vegas for the first time, including a Steakhouse Redux at the Golden Steer with Michael Mina.
 Tickets start at $120, not including $8 processing fee.
 877-884-8993, www.vegasuncorked.com.

-TO TRACK YOUR BAGS
+A STEALTHY WAY TO TRACK YOUR BAGS

 Protect your bags and your identity with HomingPIN’s new luggage trackers.
 Each of these easy-to-use trackers has a unique number that you use to register the device online.
 Then clip the tracker onto your luggage, or affix one of the included stickers to your phone, wallet, keys, or other belongings.
 If someone finds one of your lost or stolen items, that person can contact HomingPIN and provide the number, enabling you to be reunited with your belongings.
 Using the HomingPIN tracker to identify you, rather than a name tag that everyone can see, provides added security while you travel.
 The HomingPIN is the only luggage tracker that is integrated into the World Tracer system with all major airlines. $10 (for one tag and loop, key ring, and four stickers) to $20 (for three loops and tags, 1 key ring, and 12 stickers), plus $8 annual fee for tracker service. www.homingpin.com.